vatpac-technology/sops/docs/terminal/coral.md

     "Next" Coordination to TCU is not required for aircraft assigned a **Procedural SID** and the Standard Assignable Level.

 The controller assuming responsibility of **ACD** shall give heads-up coordination to TCU controller prior to the issue of the following clearances:

-a) VFR Departures
+- VFR Departures
-b) Aircraft using a runway not on the ATIS
+- Aircraft using a runway not on the ATIS

 #### Arrival Coordination
 TCU will coordinate all **non-STAR** arrivals 5min from IAF or 5min from CTA boundary prior to handing over to tower in the following format: